-- 1. Step firmly on the service brake pedal until the display shows "100", then release the pedal. - 2.
-Select your direction of travel. - 3.
-Push down and then release the accelerator pedal.
-The truck is ready for operation.
+- Place direction control in neutral. - Step firmly on the service brake pedal until the display shows "100", then release the pedal.

 TRAVEL DIRECTION AND SPEED

 Move the direction control lever away from you, toward the mast, to travel forks first.
 Move the control toward you, away from the mast, to travel power unit first (forks trailing).